Kammok Kuhli Pro Shelter

-Weighing in at only 10 oz., the Kammok Kuhli Pro Shelter is the superior choice for hammock tarp.
+Weighing in at only 10 oz., the Kammok Kuhli Pro Shelter tops our list for best hammock tarp.

-Generally, less weight means less durability for hammock tarps.
-This tarp breaks that stereotype, as it as among the most durable models and weighs about half of all other available hammock tarps.
+In general, less weight means less durability for a hammock tarp.
+However, this tarp breaks that stereotype being amongst one of the most durable models we reviewed yet weighing in at around half the amount of all other available hammock tarps.

-The ripstop nylon construction makes this tarp highly resistant to tears, breaks and fraying, and the 1,200 mm polyurethane coating creates a highly waterproof seal.
+The ripstop nylon construction makes this tarp resistant to tears, breaks and fraying, and the 1,200 mm polyurethane coating creates a waterproof seal.

-Bottom line: If you are in the market for a high quality, versatile, ultra-low weight hammock tarp, this is the best option.
+Bottom line: If you are in the market for a high quality, versatile, ultra-low weight hammock tarp, this is your best option.

 Although tents and trailers have long been the dominant shelters for most campers, hammock camping has seen a recent upsurge in popularity.
-For the minimalist camper or backpacker, the benefits of hammocks are many.
+For the minimalist camper or backpacker, the benefits are aplenty.

 They are lightweight, do not require complicated poles to set up, and allow you to sleep above ground level, making the chances of an unwanted nighttime snake or rodent visitor much less likely.

-But how do you stay dry in a hammock when the weather conditions deteriorate?
+But how do you stay dry when weather conditions deteriorate?
 Like a rain fly for your tent, your camping hammock needs a tarp to protect you from the elements.
-Our choice for the best hammock tarp for dry sleeping is the Kammok Kuhli Pro Shelter because of its versatile design, lightweight, and durable, extremely waterproof construction.
+Our choice for the best hammock tarp for dry sleeping is the Kammok Kuhli Pro Shelter because of its versatile design, lightweight, and durable waterproof construction.

 If you are interested in learning what makes a great hammock rainfly, read on.

-Further reading: Just bought a hammock for camping trips & need a little advice?
+Further reading: Bought a hammock for camping trips & need a little advice?

 Best Tarp Size

-To keep you warm and dry, a tarp must first cover your whole hammock.
-In general, a tarp should overhang your hammock by at least six inches on each side so that rain drains away from you and cannot just be blown from the edge of the tarp coverage into your cozy space.
+To keep you warm and dry a good size tarp for hammock camping must firstly cover your whole hammock.
+In general, a tarp should overhang by at least six inches on each side so that rain drains away from you and cannot just be blown from the edge of the tarp coverage into your cozy space.

 If you are planning on camping in windy areas, you will want at least a foot of overhang to ensure you stay dry during storms.

 A tarp’s width is generally more important when you want it to function as something other than a rain fly, like a camp kitchen cover or stand-alone shelter.
-The wider tarps provide more coverage & protection from the weather and the more alternative uses it has.
-However, wider tarps are also going to weigh more, so keep that in mind.
+Wider tarps provide more coverage & protection from the weather, as well as having a wider range of uses.
+However, keep in mind that wider tarps are also going to weigh more.

 Different Tarp Shapes & Benefits

-Hammock tarps come in a variety of different shapes.
-Choosing the right shape depends on how much coverage from rain and wind you are looking for.
-All tarps sit above your hammock on a ridge line, so really, the main difference is how their shape lends itself to weather coverage and anchoring.
+Tarps come in a variety of different shapes.
+Choosing the right shape depends on how much coverage from wind and rain you are looking for.
+All tarps sit above your hammock on a ridge line, so really, the main difference is in how their shape lends itself to weather coverage and anchoring.

-Rectangular tarps anchor at their four corners with either stakes or tree straps (check out our guide to the best hammock straps).
-This is the classic tarp design and has been used for decades because it is sturdy and reliable.
-The airflow is minimal, but rectangular tarps offer the best coverage from windblown rain.
+Rectangular tarps have 4 anchor points, one at each corner, with either stakes or tree straps (check out our guide to the best hammock straps).
+This is the classic tarp design and has been used for decades as it is sturdy and reliable.
+Airflow is minimal, but rectangular tarps offer the best amount of coverage from windblown rain.

 Similar to rectangular tarps but with a U-shaped crest, catenary tarps weigh less than their rectangular counterparts.
 They offer almost the same level of coverage as rectangular tarps, and their aerodynamic shape makes them sturdier in high winds.